openstack/openstack-ansible/doc/source/contributors/code-rules.rst

   should always aim to result in a working build throughout the dependency chain.
 Documentation is available for `advanced gerrit usage`_ too.
-* All patch sets should adhere to the :ref:`Ansible Style Guide` listed here as well as adhere to the `Ansible best practices`_ when possible.
+* All patch sets should adhere to the :ref:`Ansible Style Guide` listed here as well as adhere to the `Ansible playbooks`_ when possible.
 * All changes should be clearly listed in the commit message, with an associated bug id/blueprint along with any extra information where applicable.